vasu-ae/AWS-EC2-MODULE/security-group/README.md

       cidr_blocks                = ["10.0.0.0/16"]
                 (OR)
-      source_security_group      = true  # if true means the source will be same security group added (OR)
+      source_security_group      = true  # if true means same security group will be added as source (OR)
-      source_security_group_id   = ""     # other security group in the source
+      source_security_group_id   = "sg-id"     # other security group will be added as source

     },